Fastly Inc. (FSLY) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Fastly Inc. (FSLY) has had a better performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of Fastly Inc. (FSLY) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.